 #8: The Open-Air Porch That Makes Your Dog Feel Like the Luckiest Pup Alive

-To recreate this setup, you need a large-blade ceiling fan (this one looks like an 8-blade, 72-inch model in brushed nickel — perfect for airflow without the noise).
-Pair it with vintage cage wall sconces on both sides of the opening.
-The flooring is natural gray-weathered wood decking, and the walls are clad in dark charcoal corrugated metal panels.
+A large-blade ceiling fan hangs in the center of the opening between the rooms (the fan pictured looks like an 8-blade, 72-inch model in brushed nickel), flanking it are vintage cage wall sconces, and the flooring is natural gray-weathered wood decking.
+The walls are clad in dark charcoal corrugated metal panels.

-Go with matte black hardware on everything.
-It ties the metal siding to the door frames without competing for attention.
-And if your golden tracks mud in from the yard, a coir doormat right at the threshold catches most of it before she hits the decking.
+I like to have a matte black hardware on all the things that tie the metal siding to the door frames.
+And if you have a golden tracks mud in from the yard, a coir doormat right in the threshold will pick up most of it before she hits the decking.

-The open front here is a real dogtrot signature — no screens, no walls, just pure mountain air rolling through.
-That best dog door installed into the sliding glass panel could give her independent access without leaving the whole space open overnight.
+This open front is a real dogtrot signature, without screens or walls, you can almost smell the fresh mountain air blowing through.
+This best dog door can be installed into the sliding glass panel, so that she can access it without leaving the whole area open overnight.

 📸 Photo credit: Instagram @greenspur